St Germanus' Church, Rame: History

-It is believed that a church has existed on the site since Norman times, owing to the discovery of a carved tympanum of that period, now re-set into the west wall of the south aisle.
+It is believed that a church has existed on the site since Norman times, owing to the discovery of a carved tympanum from that period, now re-set into the west wall of the south aisle.
 The existing church was dedicated to St. Germanus on 15 October 1259 by the Bishop of Exeter, Walter Branscombe.
-The sections of the building dating to this period includes the broached spire and upper part of the tower, the north wall of the chancel and north transept.
-A south transept and tower arch was later added and the church rededicated in 1321.
+The sections of the building dating to this period include the broached spire and upper part of the tower, the north wall of the chancel and north transept.
+A south transept and tower arch were later added and the church was rededicated in 1321.
 In the 15th century, the church was enlarged by replacing the south transept with a south aisle and south arcade of Perpendicular style.
 The church underwent restoration in 1848, and a chapel of ease, St Andrew's, was opened in 1878 to serve the village of Cawsand.

 1883–1885 restoration

 Another restoration of the church was carried out in 1883–1885 at the sole expense of Kenelm William Edward Edgcumbe, the 6th Earl of Mount Edgcumbe.
 The work was carried out to the designs and under the direction of Messrs.
 Hine and Odgers of Plymouth, and it was during this restoration that the Norman tympanum was discovered.
 Repairs were made to the external walls.
 Although much of the timber had become displaced, the wagon roof of the south aisle was preserved.
 Much of the church's other roof woodwork was rotten and had to be replaced.
-New stalls of oak and fir were added to the chancel and pews of the same material added to other parts of the church.
-Fragments of 15th-century oak seating found under the church's square deal pews was put together to form five seats in the south aisle.
-A number of inscribed slabs were relaid in the passages and new tiles added to the chancel and sacrarium floors.
+New stalls of oak and fir were added to the chancel and pews of the same material were added to other parts of the church.
+Fragments of 15th-century oak seating found under the church's square deal pews were put together to form five seats in the south aisle.
+A number of inscribed slabs were relaid in the passages and new tiles were added to the chancel and sacrarium floors.

 A new traceried pulpit of oak was created by Mr. Harley of Plymouth and all of the church's windows, except for the east window in the chancel, were newly glazed by Messrs.
 Fouracre and Watson of Stonehouse.
-A holy table of oak and the churchyard lychgate was gifted by Rev. R. Ley.
+A holy table of oak and the churchyard lychgate were gifted by Rev. R. Ley.
 The church reopened on 22 April 1885 when a crowded service was held, which included a sermon read by the Bishop of Truro, George Wilkinson.